filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 1. Start the Lotus daemon using `--import-snapshot`:

     ```shell
-    #Please change the file name accordingly to the actual downloaded snapshot, in this example it is `minimal_finality_stateroots_517061_2021-02-20_11-00-00.car`
+    # Replace the filename for the `.car` file based on the snapshot you downloaded.
     lotus daemon --import-snapshot minimal_finality_stateroots_517061_2021-02-20_11-00-00.car
     ```

-We strongly recommend you to download and verify the checksum of the snapshot before importing it.
-However, you can skip the `sha256sum` check and use the snapshot URL directly if you'd prefer:
+We strongly recommend that you download and verify the checksum of the snapshot before importing.
+However, you can skip the `sha256sum` check and use the snapshot URL directly if you prefer:

 ```shell
 lotus daemon --import-snapshot https://fil-chain-snapshots-fallback.s3.amazonaws.com/mainnet/minimal_finality_stateroots_latest.car